vanshika230/Machine-Learning/README.md

            - Face Detection using HaarCascade
            - Generating data of faces
            - Building Face classifier
+    7. Hand Detection using OpenCV and mediapipelines
+    8. Linear Regression
+          - What is Linear Regression
+          - What is gradient descent
+          - Implementation of gradient descent

     Mathematics required for Machine Learning
         a.Statistics: